XuSihan/LiDetector/README.md

 ## Other needs

 ### Ninka
 Ninka is needed in the *checkLicenseInline* function on *line 101* of *extract_licenseRelated_fromPros.py*.
-This part is run separately, because Ninka is based on Linux, to read the processed results of Ninka.
+This part needs running separately, because Ninka is based on Linux, to read the extracted inline license words of code.
 Ninka: https://github.com/dmgerman/ninka

 ### Corenlp
-Corenlp is needed in this paper to help parse the sytax tree of license sentences.
+Corenlp is needed in this paper to help parse the syntax tree of license sentences.
 You can download it and put it at the pre-set path `./model/stanford-corenlp-4.3.2`.
 Corenlp：https://stanfordnlp.github.io/CoreNLP/